ntt-sic/masakari/masakari-controller/README.md

    ```sh
    #yum groupinstall -y development
    ```
+3. Create configuration file for masakari controller

+   Create the configuration file /etc/masakari/masakari-controller.conf.

+   Sample configuration file is located in,

+   masakari-controller/etc/masakari-controller.conf.sample

+   > For minimum configurations,
+   > You must change the parameters in [db] and [nova] sections.

-3. Create db and tables
+4. Create db and tables

    All the tools you need to create the db and tables are in, masakari/masakari-controller/db/